 Can employers ban employees from the workplace if they refuse to get vaccinated?

-Yes, according to updated EEOC guidance, but employers should not be too quick to terminate employment.
-Working with employees to address concerns and to ensure legal compliance is a better approach.
+Yes, according to updated EEOC guidance, but subject to reasonable accommodation obligations and as long as employers do not treat employees differently based on protected characteristics.
+Working with employees to address concerns regarding the vaccine and to ensure legal compliance is a better approach.